-The brains extensive connections is one of its enduring and fascinating mysteries.
-The winding fibers and tracts, meandering and looping around each other, demonstrate the brains complexity.
-As soon as we think we have grasped it all along comes a discovery that causes a paradigm shift.
+The brain’s extensive connections is one of its enduring and fascinating mysteries.
+The winding fibers and tracts, meandering and looping around each other, demonstrate the brain’s complexity.
+As soon as we think we have grasped it all, along comes a discovery that causes a paradigm shift.
 This is illustrated by the report of the discovery of a new brain network involved in memory processing.
-This Parietal Memory Network (PMN), in the brains left hemisphere, responds differentially to novel and to older information.
-This may have relevance to cognitive disorders such as Alzheimer’s Disease (AD).
-For the more technical details of the network the paper is in the journal Trends in Cognitive Neuroscience.
+This Parietal Memory Network (PMN), in the brain’s left hemisphere, responds differentially to new and to old information.
+This may have relevance for cognitive disorders such as Alzheimer’s Disease (AD).
+For the more technical details of the network, the paper is published in the journal Trends in Cognitive Neuroscience.

 3. Newly discovered brain connection

 In a similar vein is the discovery of previously unknown brain fiber tractscalled the vertical occipital fasciculus (VOF).
 This new ‘brain corridor‘ is involved in visual processing.
-The research paper, published in the Proceedings of the National Academy of Science (PNAS), says the VOF is important in the perception of words and faces amongst other things, and is ‘involved in the control of eye movements, attention, and motion perception‘.
-The main benefit of this finding is on our understanding of how the brain learns to read.
+The research paper, published in the Proceedings of the National Academy of Science (PNAS), says the VOF is important in the perception of words and faces, amongst other things, and is ‘involved in the control of eye movements, attention, and motion perception‘.
+The main benefit of this finding is the improvement of our understanding of how the brain learns to read.

-These electrical waves seen in deep coma are called Nu complexes are well-described in the original paper in PLoS One.
+These electrical waves, seen in deep coma, are called Nu complexes.
+They are well-described in the original paper in PLoS One.
 This finding will alter our definition of brain death which relies very much on the absence of organised brain electrical activity.
-Another implication is for patients whose medical condition requires that they are put into a coma; this finding will potentially guide the anaesthetist to the best form of induced coma.
+Another implication is for patients whose medical conditions require that they are put into a coma; this finding will potentially guide the anaesthetist to apply the best form of induced coma.

 5. Newly discovered brain cell type

-I thought I have learnt all the different types brain cells or neurones that exist right from medical school.
+I thought I learnt all the different types brain cells or neurones that exist when I was in medical school.
 The mysterious brain however has a joker at every corner.
 The report of the discovery of a new type of neuroneshould come as a surprise, but by now we have learnt not to be shocked by new brain discoveries.
-The strange thing about these cells, found in the hippocampus of mice brain, is that they have direct connections between their axons (the single long tail) and their dendrites (the smaller hair like projections).
+The strange thing about these cells, found in the hippocampus of the the brains of mice, is that they have direct connections between their axons (the single long tail) and their dendrites (the smaller hair like projections).
 This connection by-passes the nerve body; this direct connection enhances the strength of the signals the cell generates.
 The reason for this peculiarity is not clear but, because the hippocampus is the seat of memory, I guess there are implications for cognitive disorders.

 6. Newly discovered brain repair enhancers

-We know that the brain repairs itself (neuroplasticity) and that brain fibers make new connections although very slowly.
+We know that the brain repairs itself (neuroplasticity), and that brain fibers make new connections even if this occurs very slowly.
 What is new is that these processes can be enhanced or accelerated by external agents.
 Two interesting substances recently reported are psilocybin and curry.
 Yes, healing mushrooms and spices!

 It appears that Psilocybin (psychedelic mushrooms) can establish stable connections between parts of the brain which do not normally communicate well.
 The research on this is published under the title ‘Homological Scaffolds of Brain Functional Networks‘.
 The paper describes how psilocybin helps in nerve re-wiring with the potential implications for the treatment of depression and addiction.
 A bit paradoxical, using an addictive substance to treat addiction; but hey, this is the brain we are talking about!

-Curry on the other hand contains tumeric and this contains tumerone; tumerone has now been shown to help with nerve growth repair and it does this by causing proliferation of brain nerve cells.
+Curry on the other hand contains tumeric which contains tumerone.
+Tumerone has now been shown to help with nerve growth repair, and it does this by causing proliferation of brain nerve cells.
 The research itself is titled ‘Aromatic-tumerone induces neural stem cell proliferation in vitro and in vivo‘.
-It is a study in rats, but are human brain very different?
-Potential benefits are all the neurodegenerative diseases which neurologists have singularly failed to reverse.
+It is a study in rats, but are human brains very different?
+Potential beneficiaries are all the neurodegenerative diseases which neurologists have singularly failed to reverse.

 This is the age of rapidly advancing technology.
 Blink, and the scene changes unrecognisably.
 It would be unbelievable if we weren’t actually living it.
 What technological advances will impact Neurology in the near future?
 Here are my top 10 neurology-impacting technologies.